 The same goes for the Tiger Warriors, trained through mid-level solar War charms.
 They are natural soldiers trained to perfection through supernatural means.

-Some Yozi and Abyssal charms have this as a drawback, especially Ebon Dragon charms.
+Bad Powers, Bad People: Some Yozi and Abyssal charms have this as a drawback in 2nd Edition, especially Ebon Dragon charms.

-Thanks to the Yozis' incompetence when it comes to long-term planning, every Green Sun Prince is actually a nascent Primordial 2.0.
+Thanks to the Yozis' incompetence when it comes to long-term planning, every Green Sun Prince in 2nd Edition is actually a nascent Primordial 2.0.
 One wonders how priceless the look on the Ebon Dragon's face will be.

-The Abyssals are this to the Deathlords, the corrupted ghosts of thirteen dead Solars who rule the Underworld on behalf of the Neverborn.
+The Abyssals are this to the Deathlords, the corrupted ghosts of thirteen dead Exalts (Purely Solars in 2nd Edition) who rule the Underworld on behalf of the Neverborn.
 The Abyssals have the potential to become even more powerful than their Deathlord patrons and can forge a bond directly with the Neverborn, pretty much making the Deathlords obsolete.

 Battle Aura: The anima banner, a battle aura possessed by all Exalts.